motebaya/nekogitv2/README.md

 - [x] fetch all hanime list from index page
 - [x] download all images cover and thumbnail
 - [ ] bypass all shortlink download url
-- [x] auto update with github action 1 week
+- [x] run workflows for update with github action

 ### Install this